sirodoht/shape-up-abridged/README.md

 # Shape Up Abridged

-> Overviewrial presentation on Shape Up by Basecamp
+> Presentation on Shape Up by Basecamp

 ## License